Timongcraft/Tgc-System/README.md

 #This makes to so if you right-click on wheat, potatoes, carrots, beetroots and cocoa beans
 easyHarvest:
   enabled: false

+#Checks for new updates with the modrinth api
+newUpdateNotifications:
+  console: true

 #These commands are blocked e.g. plugins
 blockedCommands: []